bitcoin-dot-org/Bitcoin.org/en/full-node.md

 The following instructions describe installing Bitcoin Core on Linux systems.

-### Ubuntu 14.10 Desktop
+### Ubuntu 14.10

 *Instructions for Bitcoin Core 0.10.0.*

-Click the Ubuntu swirl icon to start the Dash and type "term" into the input box.
+If you use Ubuntu Desktop, click the Ubuntu swirl icon to start the Dash and type "term" into the input box.
 Choose any one of the terminals listed:

 ![Dash term](/img/full-node/en-dash-term.png)

+Alternatively, access a console or terminal emulator using another method, such as SSH on Ubuntu Server or a terminal launcher in an alternative desktop environment.

 Type the following line to add the Bitcoin Personal Package Archive (PPA) to your system: